 Washington, D.C. would gain a member of the House of Representatives and two new senators.
 (The fact that those senators would likely be Democratic is a big reason House and Senate Republicans oppose statehood.)
 The mayor, Muriel Bowser, will have the title of “governor” instead.
 The land of the new state would be all of the current land of Washington, D.C., except for a “capital district” over which the federal government would continue to have control.
 This district would include the White House and the buildings and monuments surrounding the National Mall.

 Also, the capital would get a name change!
 Instead of stating for the District of Columbia, the “D.C.” will stand for “Douglass Commonwealth.”
-This pays homage to abolitionist Fredrick Douglass, who lived there for 17 years.
-We’ll see if this inclusion Next, check out some more surprising facts you never knew about Washington, D.C.
+This pays homage to abolitionist Frederick Douglass, who lived there for 17 years.
+Next, check out some more surprising facts you never knew about Washington, D.C.